EowynStark/prework-study-guide/README.md

 # prework-study-guide
-A Study Guide for BootCamp rework
+A Study Guide for BootCamp prework